Codenator81/ng2-boilerplate/README.md

 ##Angular 2 starter

-Features
+###Features

 Separate dev and app folder so not mess with compiled js

 html and scss compiled and copied from dev to app

-base scss file in src/scss compiled to css
+base scss file in src/scss/app.scss compiled to css/app.css